 It is the person's responsibility to ensure they are in compliance with the HELC and WC provisions.
 A person who is not in compliance with the HELC and WC provisions and has exhausted all administrative appeals at the time RMA receives FSA's automated HELC and WC compliance records, will be ineligible for premium subsidy on all policies and plans of insurance for the entire subsequent RY.
 See Para.
-457 for situations when additional time is provided to comply with a conservation or mitigation plan, and Para.
 458 for exemptions that may apply.